Irshad-creates/ATM-JS-Project/README.md

-# ATM-JS-Project
+ # ATM Project (JavaScript)
- My first JavaScript project – a simple ATM interface.
+ My first JavaScript project –

+💳 A simple ATM simulation built using JavaScript.
+Users can:
+- Check balance
+- Deposit money
+- Withdraw money
+This was my **first JavaScript project** to practice conditional statements and user input.

+🚀 Built with HTML + JavaScript